-Endocrine disruptors may be of natural origin (hormones and phyto-oestrogens) or result from human activities (chemical industry products contained in common consumer items, crop treatment products, medicines, cosmetics, etc.).
-They can thus be found naturally or as a result of contamination of various media (water, food, consumer products or articles, etc.).
+Endocrine disruptors may be of natural origin (hormones and phyto-oestrogens) or result from human activities (contained in common consumer items, crop treatment products, medicines, cosmetics, etc.).
+They can thus be found in the environment or as a result of contamination of various media (water, food, air, dust, consumer products or articles, etc.).

-By disrupting the endocrine system, these substances can ultimately alter various processes such as the production, use and storage of energy and, more broadly, regulation of metabolism and development.
-Some of these substances may also have other toxic effects, including reproductive damage, and may interfere with fertility or disrupt the development of the foetus.
+By disrupting the endocrine system, these substances can alter various processes such as the production, use and storage of energy and, more broadly, regulation of metabolism and development.
+Some of these substances may also have other toxic effects, including reprotoxic effects, and may impair fertility or disrupt development of the foetus..

 What are the characteristics of these substances?